xaozai/simple_icecast_track_info/README.md

-# A simple script that displays the artist and track name on your html page.
+# A simple script that displays track information on your html page.

 Example of use:
 ```